-summary plan description (SPD) effective january 1, 2017 This document describes the Chevron Dental Plan (also referred to as the Dental PPO) as of January 1, 2017, that Chevron sponsors for eligible employees.
-This information constitutes the summary plan description (SPD) of the Dental PPO as required by the Employee Retirement Income Security Act of 1974 (ERISA).
+This information constitutes the summary plan description (SPD) of the Medical and Dental HMO Plans as required by the Employee Retirement Income Security Act of 1974 (ERISA).
 These descriptions don't cover every provision of the plan.
 Many complex concepts have been simplified or omitted to present more understandable plan descriptions.
 If these plan descriptions are incomplete, or if there's any inconsistency between the information provided here and the official plan texts, the provisions of the official plan texts will prevail.

-Chevron Corporation reserves the right to change or terminate the plan at any time and for any reason.
+Chevron Corporation reserves the right to change or terminate a plan at any time and for any reason.
 A change also can be made to premiums and future eligibility for coverage and can apply to those who retired in the past, as well as to those who retire in the future.
 Once approved, plan changes are incorporated into the plan texts, SPDs and vendor administration at the effective date.